 - Using a map is easy to do by posting a screenshot of the location or just by screen sharing.

-- Use images from the web, pasted on the whiteboard, for description games, which involve students trying to guess an object based on a description given by another student.
+- Use images from the web, pasted on the online whiteboard, for description games, which involve students trying to guess an object based on a description given by another student.

 - Boldly use the built-in shapes library to hide or reveal elements or use the shapes to illustrate your ideas, create charts, and build models.